DIY Sofa Slipcover. Update, Refresh, Renew

 top view of cushion ready

-Step 7: Building seat cushion.
+Step 7: Sew the seat cushion covers

 showing the zipper that joins the seat to the backrest